JMED106/psfrag-gtk/README.rst

 Easy to use, modify and extend.

 It is build into `Python <http://www.python.org/>`_, and the GUI is based on `GTK+ 3 <https://developer.gnome.org/gtk3/stable/>`_.
-A quick tutorial into `Python GTK+ 3 <https://python-gtk-3-tutorial.readthedocs.io/en/latest/index.html>`_.
+You can find a quick tutorial into `Python GTK+ 3 <https://python-gtk-3-tutorial.readthedocs.io/en/latest/index.html>`_.

-It reads the input .eps file, looks for selected tags, and replace them with LaTeX formatted content using psfrag package.
-Output formats can be EPS, PDF, SVG and PNG.
+The program reads the input .eps file, looks for selected (introduced by user) tags, and replace them with LaTeX formatted content using psfrag package.
+Allowed output formats include EPS, PDF, SVG and PNG.

 INSTALLATION